 For three years I sat across from these people, mostly men, and listened.
 I didn’t say much.
 They preferred it that way.
 The job taught me how to have a conversation in which I revealed nothing about myself.
 This was a necessary self-preservation technique and an effective fundraising strategy.

 I soon began to believe that no one was interested in anything I had to say.
 I still believe this conclusion is mostly correct: the vast majority of people are uncaring, or preoccupied, or interested in other things that have nothing to do with me.

 Lately my daughter has wanted me to lie down with her while she falls asleep.
 If I move before she’s totally unconscious she will yell or cry.
 The trick is to lie silently next to her in the dark room with the sound machine going for as long as possible, until her breathing has slowed and her body is warm and heavy next to me, without falling asleep myself.

 I think about a lot of things in that twin bed next to my daughter, including how people become brave enough to be themselves in a world that actively discourages that impulse.
 I want to teach my daughter that bravery, but I have to learn it myself first.

-I’m thirty one years old now.
+I’m 31 years old now.
 According to the internet’s most toxic men’s groups—pick up artists, incels, men’s rights activists—I am past my prime, have been unfuckable for two whole years now.
 I know this because an old high school friend of mine sent me men’s rights blog posts and YouTube videos after looking up my work email address, when he heard through a mutual friend that I supported the University of Montana rape victims.

 Only very, very recently have I realized that I get to talk anyway.
 I get to talk even if people prefer that I don’t.
 I’m allowed to say anything I want.